polkadot-js/docs/docs/api/start/types.extend.md

 title: Extending types
 ---

 Circling back to metadata, by default the metadata information (at this point in time), only returns the type names as they apply to any section, be it a call, event or query.
-As an example, this means that transfers are defined as `balances.transfer(AccountId, Balance)` with no details as to the mapping of the `Balance` type to a `u128`.
+As an example, this means that transfers are defined as `balances.transferKeepAlive(AccountId, Balance)` with no details as to the mapping of the `Balance` type to a `u128`.
 (The underlying Polkadot/Substrate default)

 Therefore to cater for all types, a mapping is done in the [@polkadot/types library](https://github.com/polkadot-js/api/tree/master/packages/types/src/interfaces) to define each of the types and align with their underlying structures as it maps to a default Polkadot or Substrate chain.